Bushland Cottages and Lodge - Yungaburra - Atherton Tablelands

 - A platypus swims with its eyes, ears and nostrils shut.
 It propels forward with the help of its forefeet.
 The hind feet are used for

-the purpose of brakes and steering.
+of brakes and steering.

 - When a platypus is on land, it turns back the webs on its front feet, in order to reveal broad nails that help it in walking.